derdilla/blood-pressure-monitor-fl/README.md

 ### Android

 #### Play Store
-This app is available in the Google [Play Store](https://play.google.com/store/apps/details?id=com.derdilla.bloodPressureApp).
+This app is available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.derdilla.bloodPressureApp).

 Please note that when switching from another installation source, you first need to uninstall the old app before you can get updates. **Making a manual backup is required to avoid data loss.**

-#### Fdroid
+#### F-Droid
 This app is available on [F-Droid](https://f-droid.org/en/packages/com.derdilla.bloodPressureApp/).

 #### GitHub
 You can download and install the APK directly through the Releases page.
-Keep in mind that you have to regularly check for new versions manually.
+Keep in mind that you have to regularly check for new versions manually or use Obtainium for that.

-### I-OS
+### iOS
-While building an ios app would be no problem code-wise, apple's restrictive behavior makes this more complicated (and expensive).
+While building an iOS app would be no problem code-wise, Apple's restrictive behavior makes this more complicated (and expensive).
 So I won't take this step unless there is significant demand.

 ### Windows, Linux and MacOS
 This would all be technically possible, but I don't really see a demand.
 Open an issue if you need them.